sinu-02/Breast-Cancer-Detection-Project/README.md

 4.This project undergoes training with different cases of cancer then undegoes validation then finally it is ready for testing the patients according to the given data of the       patient.

 # About Author
 I am Sinu Xavier , a sophomore , studying in IET DAVV Indore.A very passionate girl in field of development,open source and competitive programming as well.
-I am worked as an intern in Elite Techno Groups of Python ML/AI and am a open source contributor in GWOC'21.
+I worked as an intern in Elite Techno Groups of Python ML/AI and am a open source contributor in GWOC'21.

 # CONTACT ME
 E-mail- sinuxavier2015@gmail.com